Chris J Blackhorse

 Chris has been etching and painting pottery for over two decades and specializes in high end, two-tone etching.
 Two-tone etching is when an artist etches through one layer of paint to display what is underneath.
 The catch?
 He can't etch through the under layer.
 This type of work is intensely detailed and time consuming.
 But, the results are stunning.

-Chris has created the designs for all of our Bears Ears ceramic pottery and hand etches each and every one of them from his home in Bluff, UT.
+Chris has created the designs for all of our Bears Ears ceramic pottery and hand etches each and every one of them from his home in Bluff, Utah.
 You can see his designs painted on the wall and showing off our entire dinning room.
 Chris is an award winning artist in high demand for commissioned work.

 A Coca-Cola and Peanut M&Ms are his painting muse of choice, only to be topped by teaching his girls in his workshop.